Renia-K/Gustave-Courbet_Web-Scraping/README.md

 `Source`: The Metropolitan Museum of Art's online collection [www.metmuseum.org].

-**Portraits**: Louis Gueymard (1822–1880) as Robert le Diable // Jo, La Belle Irlandaise // Madame Auguste Cuoq (Mathilde Desportes, 1827–1910) // Alphonse Promayet (1822–1872) // Portrait of a Man // Madame Frederic Breyer (Fanny Hélène Van Bruyssel, 1830–1894)
+**Portraits**: Louis Gueymard (1822–1880) as Robert le Diable // Jo, La Belle Irlandaise // Madame Auguste Cuoq (Mathilde Desportes, 1827–1910) // Alphonse Promayet (1822–1872) // Portrait of a Man // Madame Frederic Breyer (Fanny Hélène Van Bruyssel, 1830–1894) // Monsieur Suisse // Self-Portrait

-**Landscapes and Nature**: The Source of the Loue // A Brook in the Forest // View of Ornans // River and Rocks // The Sea // The Hidden Brook // A Brook in a Clearing (possibly "Brook, Valley of Fontcouverte; Study")
+**Landscapes and Nature**: The Source of the Loue // A Brook in the Forest // View of Ornans // River and Rocks // The Sea // The Hidden Brook // A Brook in a Clearing (possibly "Brook, Valley of Fontcouverte; Study") // The Source of the Loue // The Deer

-**Genre and Animal Studies**: After the Hunt // Hunting Dogs with Dead Hare // The Fishing Boat
+**Genre and Animal Studies**: After the Hunt // Hunting Dogs with Dead Hare // The Fishing Boat // The Homecoming

-**Nudes and Figures**: Young Ladies of the Village // The Woman in the Waves // The Young Bather // Nude with Flowering Branch // Woman in a Riding Habit (L'Amazone)
+**Nudes and Figures**: Young Ladies of the Village // The Woman in the Waves // The Young Bather // Nude with Flowering Branch // Woman in a Riding Habit (L'Amazone) // Woman with a Parrot

-**Still Life**:
+**Historical or Political Themes**: Young Communards in Prison (Les Fédérés à la Conciergerie)

 **Seascapes**: Marine: The Waterspout // The Calm Sea